CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-CMAKE.md

 $ make
 ```

-The above example creates a build directory inside the source directory, but that's not required—you can just as easily create it in a completely different location.
+The above example creates a build directory inside the source directory, but that's not required - you can just as easily create it in a completely different location.

 To install CataclysmDDA after building (as root using su or sudo if necessary):